-Harris Wash offers an easy route to the Escalante River and is popular with both people and cattle - many visitors hike the lower 10 miles, usually on overnight backpacking trips, while the upper stretches are grazed extensively all year.
+offers an easy route to the Escalante River and is popular with both people and cattle - many visitors hike the lower 10 miles, usually on overnight backpacking trips, while the upper stretches are grazed extensively all year.
 The canyon becomes 1,200 feet deep and has impressive streaked Navajo sandstone walls, large rock alcoves, pools and year-round flowing water in the lower reaches which sustains many trees, bushes and flowers.
-It has no obstructions and although never very narrow, some of its tributaries are true slot canyons and are much less often visited, as the best ones, which are characterised by unusual rock colours and textures, start upstream of the regular trailhead.
+It has no obstructions and although never very narrow, some of its tributaries are true slot canyons and are much less often visited, as the best ones, which are characterised by unusual rock colors and textures, start upstream of the regular trailhead.

 .
 The stream flows northwards to Escalante town then turns abruptly southeast, runs close to UT 12 for a while and crosses the Hole-in-the-Rock Road at mile 4 where it changes name.
-Harris Wash meets the main river after another 20 miles and the hike can begin from this point, but the usual starting point is further downstream, reached by a side road - see the location section of Red Breaks
+Harris Wash meets the main river after another 20 miles and the hike can begin here, but the usual starting point (for the lower canyon) is further downstream, reached by a side road - see the location section of Red Breaks

 joins from the north - this is a long drainage with two branches and plenty of interesting narrow sections.
 Continuing downstream, the main wash remains quite wide and the stony streambed winds between grassy sandbanks, sometimes past sheer cliffs with occasional small overhangs while at other places the sides are much less steep.
 Several very short, curving slot canyons join from the north but the next worthwhile tributary is not reached for 4.3 miles (or 2.4 miles via Halfway Hollow), at a point where the wash becomes rather wide and turns due south, just before the junction with Halfway Hollow - this is the second main side canyon to the south, the other being Cottonwood Wash.

 A short walk up a wide sandy gully enters what has become known as Zebra Slot.
 The stone walls quickly constrict and the rock coloration changes from plain greyish red to pretty, delicately striped white/orange bands - an unusual combination, and very photogenic.
 The canyon becomes extremely narrow and twisting but is blocked after only about 100 yards by a near vertical dryfall that rises 10 feet then beyond and higher still are 2 deep, linked potholes.
 Above these the canyon is much shallower and although it is not easy to progress beyond here, it can be viewed by climbing above on the right, starting from the entrance to the narrows.
 In wet weather, parts of Zebra Slot have quite extensive pools.